SavannahCoastal Northern Georgia

 Savannah homes for sale average $104,000 and are located in Chatham County.
 The estimated real estate tax millage rate is .01571 per $100.
 Visit our library to learn how to calculate real estate taxes in Savannah Georgia.
 If you’re searching for where to retire in Georgia, we find a number of best master planned communities in the area worth taking a look.

-Ask us for our complimentary Savannah Relocation Information to help you learn more about the area.
+Ask us for our complimentary Savannah Relocation Information to help you learn more about the area, or fill out the form below.